russhwolf/multiplatform-settings/README.md

         maven { url = 'https://dl.bintray.com/russhwolf/multiplatform-settings' }
     }

-In your common source-set, add the dependency

-    implementation "com.russhwolf:multiplatform-settings-common:0.1.1"

-In your android source-set, add the dependency

-    implementation "com.russhwolf:multiplatform-settings-android:0.1.1"

-In your ios source-set, add the dependency
+Then, simply add the dependency to your common source-set dependencies

-    implementation "com.russhwolf:multiplatform-settings-ios:0.1.1"
+    implementation "com.russhwolf:multiplatform-settings:0.2"

 See also the sample project, which uses this structure.

 ## Usage